TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     }

     setLocalError("");

     await signUp(email, password);

-    // If signUp is successful, user is set automatically }
+    // If sign-up was successful, the user context is updated automatically
+    // plus the 'profiles' row is inserted.
+Check error to see if something failed.
+  }

   return (